 The IRS collections area uses all of these financial standards in cases requiring financial analysis to determine your ability to pay.
 The vast majority of installment agreements secured by IRS employees are streamlined agreements, which require little or no financial analysis and no substantiation of expenses.

 In cases where you cannot full in pay and do not meet the criteria for a streamlined agreement, you may still qualify for the six-year rule.
 This rule allows for payment of living expenses that exceed the collection financial standards, and allows for other expenses, such as minimum payments on student loans or credit cards, as long as the tax liability, including penalty and interest, can be paid off in six years.
 You are required to provide financial information in these cases, but do not have to provide substantiation of reasonable expenses.
-Again, your tax attorney can be a real asset in figuring out how this will work for you.
+Again, your lawyer can be a real asset in figuring out how this will work for you.